Refurb

 Common questions about this calculator

 Under current MEES regulations, rental properties must have a minimum EPC rating of E. The government has proposed raising this to EPC C for new tenancies by 2028, though the timeline is under review.
 Landlords who don't comply can face fines of up to £30,000.
-There's currently a £3,500 spending cap per property.

-The most cost-effective measures are typically: LED lighting throughout (£200-500, +3 SAP points), draught proofing (£150-400, +2 points), loft insulation to 300mm (£300-600, +8 points), and cavity wall insulation (£800-1,500, +10 points).
-Always start with insulation and draught-proofing before upgrading heating systems.
+The most cost-effective measures are typically: LED lighting (£200-500, +3 SAP), draught proofing (£150-400, +2 SAP), loft insulation (£300-600, +8 SAP), and cavity wall insulation (£800-1,500, +10 SAP).
+Always start with insulation before upgrading heating.

 Yes, several schemes are available: ECO4 provides free or subsidised insulation for eligible households, the Boiler Upgrade Scheme offers £7,500 towards air source heat pumps, and many local authorities run their own grant schemes.
-Check with your local council and energy suppliers for available funding.

-SAP (Standard Assessment Procedure) is the UK government's energy rating calculation method.
-It produces a score from 1-100, which translates to EPC bands: A (92+), B (81-91), C (69-80), D (55-68), E (39-54), F (21-38), G (1-20).
-Each energy efficiency measure adds SAP points.
-You need approximately 69 SAP points to achieve EPC C.
+SAP (Standard Assessment Procedure) is the UK government's energy rating calculation.
+It produces a score from 1-100: A (92+), B (81-91), C (69-80), D (55-68), E (39-54), F (21-38), G (1-20).
+You need approximately 69 SAP points for EPC C.